Linear systems on irregular varieties: Introduction

 Inequalities of this type can be regarded as a quantitative version of the remark, made at the beginning of the introduction, that if $h^0_a(X,L)>0$ then $L$ is big, and therefore $\vol(L)>0$.
 The main results of \cite{barja-severi} (cf. also \cite{Zhang} for the case $L=K_X$) are the following: for any nef $L$ we have

 while if $K_X-L$ is pseudoeffective:

 The reason for naming these type of inequalities after Clifford is the continuous Clifford inequality

 for a line bundle $L$ on a curve $X$ with $0\le \deg L\le 2g(X)-2$, which can be easily deduced from the usual Clifford Theorem using the covering trick introduced in \cite{Pa}.
 Not only this is the simplest instance of an inequality of the type under consideration but is the starting step of the inductive argument in the proof of the generalized Clifford-Severi inequalies.
 When $X$ is a minimal surface of general type and maximal Albanese dimension and $L=K_X$, the inequality \eqref{eq: gen-Severi} reads

 and is known as the ``Severi inequality''.
 It has a long history.
 Severi (\cite{sev}) stated it as a theorem in 1932, but his proof was not correct (cf. \cite{cat}).
 Around the end of the 1970's it was rediscovered and posed as a conjecture (\cite{miles}, \cite{cat}) that motivated intense work on surfaces of general type, including the foundational paper \cite{xiao}, where the conjecture is proven for a surface fibered over a curve of positive genus and \cite{manetti}, where it is proven under the additional assumption that the surface has ample canonical bundle.
-An unconditional proof was finally given in 2005 (\cite{Pa}).
+An unconditional proof was finally given by the second named author in 2005 (\cite{Pa}).

 The Severi inequality can be written also as $c_1^2\ge \frac 12 c_2$, where $c_1, c_2$ are the Chern classes of the minimal surface $X$, and therefore is an inequality between topological invariants.
 Probably it was this fact that hid for some years that the natural generalizations \eqref{eq: gen-Severi1} and \eqref{eq: gen-Severi} of the Severi inequality to nef line bundles on variety of any dimension $n$.